Identifying the Caterpillars Eating Your Tomatoes

 Tomato Caterpillars—What Are They?

-The scientific name for these big boys is Manduca quinquemaculata, and they are the larval form of a big brown moth known as a "hawkmoth" for its powerful, swooping flight.
-Chances are good that you will never encounter the moth, since it hides during the day and is pretty inconspicuous despite its size.
+The scientific name for this insect is Manduca quinquemaculata.
+They are the larval form of a big brown moth known as a "hawkmoth" for its powerful, swooping flight.
+You will likely never encounter the adult moth, since it hides during the day and is pretty inconspicuous despite its size, but if you grow tomatoes, then you have probably come across the big green caterpillar of this species at one time or another.

 How to Get Rid of Tomato Caterpillars

 The first method to eliminate them is to physically pick them off the plant.
-This is labor-intensive, but work like this is, I believe, the reason that children were invented.
-Children and pocket change: offer the neighborhood scamps a dime for every hornworm corpse they bring to you, and there's a pretty good chance your caterpillar problem will be over.
+This is labor-intensive, but it's perfect for the young ones in your family or neighborhood -- when I was a kid it was a dime per caterpillar, and we made enough to buy a week's worth of candy.
+Offer the neighborhood scamps a a small bounty for every hornworm corpse they bring to you, and there's a pretty good chance your caterpillar problem will be over.
 You might be down a few dollars, but it's a better deal than paying for store-bought insecticide that may or may not work.

 The drawback to this method is the same reason that hornworms and other prey insects are not extinct: it's really impossible to kill every member of a population, unless you also destroy their habitat (predator animals don't do that, while humans are sadly very good at).
 So yes, some caterpillars will survive and keep munching on your plants.
 But the problem will be a lot less serious—maybe you could even live with it?